codex-team/hawk.workers/README.md

 >
 > If some variable is present in root `.env` file, it is **NOT** overwritten by local `.env` in worker's folder
 >
-> This allows to set global MongoDB or/and RabbitMQ connection settings while leaving option to set local queue name for each worker
+> This allows to set global MongoDB or/and RabbitMQ connection settings while leaving possibility to set local options for each worker

 ## Testing